 |Hybrid/Electric Components||8 Years/100,000 Miles|

-2019 Nissan Leaf -- The Leaf delivers a range of about 150 miles with zero tailpipe emissions.
+2017 Nissan Leaf -- As the first mass-produced pure-electric car for the U.S., the Leaf delivers a range of about 107 miles with zero tailpipe emissions.
 But with that comes a lot of range anxiety: The Leaf doesn't come close to the Volt's 420-mile cruising range, and the Volt's dynamics are skewed in a sportier direction.
-Later in 2019, Nissan is promising an extended range battery that should increase range to 220 miles.

-2019 Toyota Prius Prime Plug-in -- The Prius Prime Plug-in offers less than half of the Volt's all-electric range.
-But operating as a normal hybrid, its fuel economy is far better, with a predicted range of about 640 miles at around 54 mpg in combined driving.
-The Prius Prime is also less expensive and offers quite a bit more cargo space.
+2017 Toyota Prius Prime Plug-in -- The Prius Prime Plug-in offers less than half the Volt's all-electric range.
+But operating as a normal hybrid, its fuel economy is far better, with a predicted range of about 640 miles at around 54 mpg.
+The Prius is also less expensive and offers quite a bit more cargo space.